 Amaryllis

-When it’s cold outside, and trees are bare, the amaryllis’s red, white, and pink shades add a rare vibrancy for your selection of fall indoor plants.
-Its colors also bring out a festive, decorative flare during the cold-weather holidays like Thanksgiving and Christmas.
+When it’s cold outside, and trees are bare, the amaryllis’s red, white, and pink shades add a rare vibrancy to your selection of fall indoor plants.
+Its colors also bring out a festive, decorative flare during cold-weather holidays like Thanksgiving and Christmas.

 Goldfish Plant